Live an Active Life

 Is Washoe County physically active?

-- Less than half (46%) of high school students in Washoe County are physically active at least 5 days each week, and only 49% of middle school students are physically active at least 5 days each week (Youth Risk Behavior Survey, 2007).
+- Less than half (45.3%) of high school students in Washoe County are physically active at least 5 days each week for at least 60 minutes per day (Youth Risk Behavior Survey, 2013)